top of page

 AP PHYSICS 1 7 per cycle – 6 credits

-Prerequisite: B or better in Algebra II 2031, currently enrolled in Pre-calculus.
+Prerequisite: Recommended B or better in Algebra II 2031, B+ or better in chemistry (4031), concurrently enrolled in L1 Algebra II (2031) or department head approval.

 This course is intended for a student seeking a rigorous course in Physics.
 It is intended to be a college-level course, and students receiving a passing grade in the AP Physics Exam may receive college credit in Physics.
-This course provides a systematic introduction to the main principles of kinematics and dynamics, electricity, and waves, with emphasis on the development of problem solving ability.
+This course provides a systematic introduction to the main principles of kinematics dynamics, and conservation laws with emphasis on the development of problem solving ability.
 It is assumed that the students are familiar with Algebra and Trigonometry, and although Calculus is seldom used, some theoretical developments may use basic Calculus.
 The topics studied are those typically considered in a first semester college physics course.

 It is expected that students enrolled in this course will take the AP exam.